|

-Lee Clarke, Rutgers University,
+Lee Clarke, Professor Emeritus from Rutgers University,

-is author of "Mission
+is author of Acceptable Risk?
+(Univ of CA Press), "Mission

-Improbable" and "Worst
+Improbable," and "Worst

 Cases," both from the University of Chicago Press.
 He is